 Not everyone cherishes the thought of giving a Maine Coon day-old chicks and many people are not even sure what they are.
 Don’t feel bad if you can’t face giving these to your Maine Coon – we don’t give them to ours!

 Day-old chicks come from certified hatcheries that breed chickens to provide the egg-laying industry.
 Obviously, male chicks are of no use for egg production.
 They are not of use for the meat industry either.

-However, day-old chicks are perfect food source for many animals, cats included.
+However, day-old chicks are a perfect food source for many animals, cats included.
 Once eggs are hatched, males are separated and humanely put to sleep.
-The best quality only are processed and frozen.
+Only those of the best quality are processed and frozen.

 Day-old chicks are a trusted food source because strict regulations and stringent health checks ensure the hens producing these eggs are extremely healthy and free from bacteria and parasites.

 These chicks can be purchased online or at pet food stores and served to Maine Coons as part of their daily diet.
 Being whole, they are extremely nutritious.
 Some cats only play with them at first, but they usually eat them in the end.

 For obvious reasons, day-old chicks are best served outdoors or in an area that can be easily cleaned afterward.

 Can Maine Coons eat cooked chicken?
 Conclusion

 Roasted, grilled, boiled or fried, Maine Coons will happily eat cooked chicken.
 They’ll even eat it raw.
 Serve it alongside other complete cat food or add supplements to convert it into a balanced meal.